-Help reform Ottawa's Boulevard Bylaws to build biodiversity and protect pollinators!
+Reforming Ottawa's Boulevard Bylaws to build biodiversity and protect our pollinators.

-For Our Kids Ottawa/Gatineau has been advocating to change Ottawa city bylaws so that residents can replace the grass in boulevards and right-of-way areas with native plants, returning those areas to a more natural state.
+For Our Kids Ottawa/Gatineau began advocating to change Ottawa bylaws in 2022 so that residents could replace the grass in boulevards and right-of-way areas with native plants.

-Currently, it is prohibited to plant anything but grass on the city "verge" (the space between the sidewalk and the curb) and the city-owned portion of residents' lawns (which can be between 3 - 8 ft in some cases!).
-This bylaw makes beneficial greenspaces illegal and subject to fines with a single complaint.
+Historically it has been prohibited to plant anything but grass on the city "verge" (the space between the sidewalk and the curb) and the city-owned portion of residents lawns (which can be between 3 - 8 ft in some cases!).
+This bylaw made beneficial greenspaces illegal and subject to fines with a single complaint.

 Why is this important?